JamesCoding888/JavaOCP20221017/README.md

 > FutureTaskDemo2.java <br>
 - Description:  The FutureTaskDemo2 class is an example of how to use FutureTask and ExecutorService in Java. <br>

+9. <a href=""></a><br>

+> MainClose.java and CloseImpl.java
+- Description:  Classes that implement the Closeable interface are designed to be used with a try-with-resources statement,  which ensures that the resources are automatically released when the block of code that uses them is exited, either normally or due to an exception being thrown.
+The try-with-resources statement was introduced in Java 1.7 as a convenient and safe way to handle resource management in Java programs.

 ------------------------------------------------------------------------------